spencertipping/ni/doc/ni_by_example.md

 If you can understand that, you're well on your way on mastering enough Perl to be proficient in `ni`.

-Taking that a step farther, you can overwrite these functions if you want to rough `ni` up a bit. `ni` is pretty resilient (except when it's not); as in the following example.
+Taking that a step farther, you can overwrite these functions if you want to rough `ni` up a bit. `ni` is pretty resilient; if you're feeling anarchic, you can overwrite these builtin functions.

-`ni n1 p'sub a { "RUDE" }; my $a=19; r $a, a, $a, a' p'r a, b, c, d'`
+`ni n1 p'sub a { "YO" }; my $a=19; r $a, a, $a, a' p'sub r{ "HI" }; r, a, b, c, d' p'r substr(a, 0, 1)'`

 ```
 Prototype mismatch: sub ni::pl::a () vs none at - line 411.
-19      RUDE    19      RUDE
+Prototype mismatch: sub ni::pl::r (@) vs none at - line 411.
+H
+1
+Y
+1
+Y
 (END)
 ```

-Observe that rewriting `a()` in the first perl mapper had no effect on the functioning of `a` or any of the other column accessors in the second mapper.
+Observe that rewriting `a()` in the first perl mapper had no effect on the functioning of `a` anywhere else; the same with rewriting `r()` in the second perl mapper.

-**BUG** Should we actually let these functions be overwritten?
-Can these examples be stretched out to actually break `ni` core functions?
+This brings us to an important point about `ni` processes in general:

+> `ni op1 op2` is equivalent to `ni op1 | ni op2`.

 ####`rp'...'`: Take rows based on Perl

 We can combine the take-rows operator `r` with the Perl operator `p'...'` to create powerful filters.
 In this case, `r` will take all rows where the output of the Perl statement **is _truthy_ in Perl**.

-Because the `p'r...'` operator returns undefined (`undef` in Perl), which is **_truthy_(!)**, `rp'r...'` will act as the identity function on the stream.

-Other caveats: the number 0, the string 0 (which is the same as the number 0), and the empty string are all **falsey** in Perl.
+Other caveats: the number 0, the string 0 (which is the same as the number 0), the empyt list, and the empty string are all **falsey** in Perl.
 Pretty much everything else is truthy.
 Moreover, there is no boolean True or False in Perl, so `false` and `False` are still truthy.

-**BUG**: Ask spencer if I'm right about this stuff.

 Examples:

-* `ni n03 rp'$_' -- returns 1, 2 because the return value of the first row, 0, is falsey
+* `ni n03 rp'$_' -- rejects the first row, 0, which is falsey.
+It returns 1, 2 because the return value of the first row, 0, is falsey
 * `ni n03 rp'a'` -- returns 1, 2 because the return value of the first row, 0, is falsey
-* `ni n03 rp'r a'` -- returns 0, 1, 2 because the return value of each row is undef, which is truthy.
+* `ni n03 rp'r a'` -- rejects every row, but has an output equal to the initial stream (0, 1, 2).
+How does this happen?
-* `ni n03 rp'b' -- returns nothing because the return value of each row is the empty string, which is falsey.
+  * The return value of `p'r a'` is the empty list, which is falsey; therefore, every row is rejected.
-* `ni n03 rp'r b'` -- returns 5 empty lines **BUG** (i think)
+  * However, `r a` prints `a` to the stream as a side effect (regardless of the preceding row operator `r`).
+Thus, the whole stream is reconstituted.
-* `ni n03 rp'false'` -- returns 0, 1, 2 because the return value of each row is the string `"false"`, which is truthy.
+* `ni n03 rp'r b'` -- prints 3 blank rows to the stream; the return value of `r()` is the empty list, so every row is rejected . `r()` side-effectually prints `b` for each row.

-####Enrichment: `ni` is a quine!

-I don't understand this yet, but it's pretty cool, and I think it goes here.

 ##Basic Column Operations